HOW TO EDIT PHOTOS ON IPHONE: BEAUTIFUL PHOTOS IN 1 CLICK

 Pixlr, in addition to basic color correction and some automatic tools, offers you to create unique images for stories due to a built-in advanced icon library, 100+ fonts, and one-of-a-kind frames.
 In addition, here you can work with the background, change it or remove it completely to make an image transparent.
 Although I should mention that in Pixlr you can’t edit photos in RAW format, only JPEG and PNG, like in the built-in iPhone editor.

 Fotor embodies modern color improvement tools, unique image creation, and ease of use.
 This is a mobile JPEG photo editor with plenty of filters and color correction tools.
 Here you can eliminate a red-eye effect, whiten teeth, use curves and HSL, which makes the editor a bit similar to Lightroom.
+You can use duplicate photo finder to clear space in your storage from identical photos

 - What should I do if my iPhone photos are blurry?